 We see travel as a tool for building a culture of solidarity and understanding, an instrument for developing attitude and sensibility, a key to gaining an intimate understanding of our common planet and creating personal bonds with the world; a means to fight against prejudice, stupidity and hatred, against borders around us and within us.
 The creative drive of an artist, the joy of an explorer, the passion of a cartographer who draws her own unique map adding mountains, seas, ships, fish, instruments, houses, satellites, horses and people.

 Our website consists of a forum, a collection of articles and a knowledge database.
 However, 99% of the contents are in the Serbo-Croatian-Bosnian-Montenegrin language, as the Club originated in that part of the Balkans, where most of our travel community comes from.
-The forum currently has more than 15,000 members, and the FB page around 50,000.
+Our forum currently has more than 17,000 registered members, and our (Serbo-Croatian) Facebook page around 52,000.